Shining A Light in The Dark Of Gaza

 Laila’s Mum at a Human’s To Be event

-She is made of steel, forged by the fact that she has grown up and through various wars since she was born.
-They are:
+She is made of steel, forged by growing up through six wars since her birth:

 She never had any other choice.